 Unlike some other web sites, I don’t expect readers to copy my projects exactly as I built them: I try to provide a number of options for how they can be built, so the builder can use whatever materials and skills are available to them.
 You can probably find a better way to do something than I did!

 It shows you are trying something new.
 Hopefully you learn something from it.

-I’ve made a lot of mistakes over the years: antennas that didn’t work as expected; antennas that didn’t work at all; antennas that fell apart while driving down the road; getting sunburned while trying to untangle a rope; burning my finger on the hot coil in my antenna tuner; getting wires stuck in trees; getting myself stuck in trees when trying to rescue my wire; collapsing on the ground laughing that the spreaders for my cubical quad were too limp to hold themselves up… Just today I was tuning an antenna and, after cutting some wire off each end, the resonant frequency went down.
-(I had forgotten to raise the antenna back up to the proper height.)
-Some mistakes are more public than others: when you have 6 hams helping you put up an antenna, it is more embarassing that it doesn’t work.
+I’ve made a lot of mistakes over the years: antennas that didn’t work as expected; antennas that didn’t work at all; antennas that fell apart while driving down the road; burning my finger on the hot coil in my antenna tuner; getting wires stuck in trees; getting myself stuck in trees when trying to rescue my wire; collapsing on the ground laughing when the spreaders for my cubical quad were too limp to hold themselves up… the list goes on.
+Some mistakes are more public than others: when you have 6 hams helping you put up an antenna, it is more embarrassing that it doesn’t work.
 Or when it radiates the wrong direction.
 But making mistakes is an important part of learning.
 Acknowledge them, laugh at yourself as you figure out what is wrong and fix it (or start over), then go on to make different mistakes next time.

 No antenna is permanent.

 All antennas are temporary, whether on a scale of hours, months, or decades.
 Of course, sometimes my “temporary” antennas have stayed up longer than my “permanent” ones.
 Assume that you will take your antenna down periodically for tuning, repair, maintenance, or to try something else.
 Then design your supports to make that easy to do.
 Where practical, use a halyard (like a flag pole) to raise and lower your antennas..